How Long Should a Resume Be? The Complete Guide to Resume Length in 2025

 Does this mean you should always go for two pages?
 Not necessarily.
 Your resume's ideal length depends on a few factors we'll dive into next.

-It’s a lot like a tailored suit – the right fit depends on your measurements, not someone else's.
+It’s a lot like a tailored suit: The right fit depends on your measurements, not someone else's.

 Next up, let's break down some standard guidelines that apply to most job seekers.